emmayusufu/event-sourced-bank/README.md

     curl -s localhost:3000/admin/ledger/trial-balance | jq
     curl -s localhost:3000/admin/ledger/invariants | jq

+Run the reconciliation checks.
+200 if healthy, 500 with the offending rows if
+not:

+    curl -s "localhost:3000/admin/reconciliation/stuck-transfers?olderThan=300" | jq
+    curl -s localhost:3000/admin/reconciliation/replay-check | jq

 Retry a mutation safely with an idempotency key.
 The second call returns the same response and a header marking it as a replay: